-The SUPER Program is a program that brings together teaching from the Department of Ecosystem Science and Sustainability (ESS) with research mentoring performed largely by Natural Resource Ecology Laboratory (NREL) scientists.
-The program is designed for Colorado State University (CSU) sophomores and juniors who are interested in gaining experience in ecological research is delivered over two semesters.
-Freshmen and seniors may also participate, depending on enrollment availability.
+The SUPER (Skills for Undergraduate Participation in Ecological Research) Program brings together teaching of foundational research skills from the Department of Ecosystem Science and Sustainability (ESS) with research mentoring performed largely by Natural Resource Ecology Laboratory (NREL) scientists along with a broader set of Warner College of Natural Resources researchers.
+The program is designed primarily for Colorado State University (CSU) sophomores and juniors who are interested in gaining experience in ecological research.
+Freshmen should wait until their sophomore year, but seniors may participate space allowing.
 Students from all disciplines who are interested in developing ecological research skills are welcome to apply.

 It is our goal for you to have an enhanced student research experience that:

-SUPER (Skills for Undergraduate Participation in Ecological Research).
-Our philosophy is that students in the ecological sciences should be equipped with skills and provided with experiences that will prepare them to evaluate, construct, and perform research on their own or as part of a team.
+Our philosophy is that students in the ecological sciences should be equipped with skills and provided with active learning experiences to prepare them to evaluate, construct, and perform research on their own or as part of a team.
 Undergraduate students need to become scientific citizens, participate in public scientific discourse, learn to engage in scientific communication with diverse audiences, and prepare for success in graduate school.
-This program equips students with skills to have meaningful impacts on the great challenges that we are facing as a society in the 21st century.
+We equip students with skills to have meaningful impact on the great challenges we are facing as a society in the 21st century.

-In recent years, the SUPER Program was formalized to become part of CSU’s Department of Ecosystem Science and Sustainability (ESS) curriculum.
-A one-credit weekly training seminar is held in the fall semester, when the capstone project is the writing of a literature review that prepares the students for their spring research projects.
-In the fall, students are also paired with mentors based on student skills and interests, and mentor needs.
-A second one-credit seminar is held in the spring, with the capstone of that semester being the presentation of research projects in poster format at two University symposia in mid-April: The University-wide “Celebrate Undergraduate Research and Creativity” symposium, and the “ESS Undergraduate Research Symposium”.
-In addition to the seminar, students earn 2-3 credits working on their projects with their research mentors.
+The SUPER Program has been formalized as part of CSU’s Department of Ecosystem Science and Sustainability (ESS) curriculum.
+A one-credit weekly training seminar is held in the fall semester, when the capstone project is a literature review with annotated bibliography that prepares students for their research projects.
+In the fall, students are also paired with mentors by matching student skills/interests with mentor needs.
+A second one-credit seminar is held in the spring, with the capstone of that semester being the presentation of research projects in poster format at the University-wide “Celebrate Undergraduate Research and Creativity” showcase (CURC).
+In addition to the seminar, students earn 3 credits working on their projects with their research mentors.